 About the education resource collections

 Education resources are distributed across many websites and program offices at NOAA and on NOAA partner websites.
 This portal is designed to help educators access these resources from one location.
 Materials selected for this site are organized by themes, collections, and content types that are aligned with common teaching topics and expressed needs of educators.
 Linked resources are organized into collections that provide the user with a toolkit of materials and activities suitable for integration into a variety of educational settings.
-Collections are not grade specific but resources are labeled where applicable.
+With the exception of Elementary science, collections are not grade specific but resources are labeled where applicable.
 Additional NOAA resources that support educator professional development, academic scholarship, career exploration, and education grants are also available.
 All materials linked from this site are free for use and distribution unless expressly noted.

 How content is organized